SEEKER ALERT!

 No matter where you live, the rising popularity of Witchcraft inevitably brings with it some posers -- "wanna-blessed-bes" who proclaim themselves Witches, but act so contrary to the most basic Craft ethics that they end up personally threatening the very continuance of the Craft in your area.
 The phenomenon of scoundrels profiting by pretending to be Witches is so old, there's a Traditional Craft name for them -- Pellars (1).

-Luckily, you can easily identify Pellars by their actions, as we and other Priestesses and Priests have learned through experience:
+Luckily, you can easily identify Posers and Pellars by their actions, as we and other Priestesses and Priests have learned through experience:

-Pellars try to make names for themselves by slandering honest Witches.
-They thrive on sowing Community discord, spreading lies and vicious rumors about other, more experienced covens.
-They may plagiarize a well-known coven's name (2) or publish stolen teaching materials in an effort to appropriate respectable covens' notoriety for themselves.
+Posers try to make names for themselves by slandering honest Witches.
+They thrive on sowing community discord, spreading lies and vicious rumors about other, more experienced covens.
+They may plagiarize a well-known coven's name or publish stolen teaching materials in an effort to appropriate respectable covens' notoriety for themselves (2).

-Pellars are unscrupulous -- whereas true Witches refuse to charge money for teaching magick (it's a violation of our ethics), Pellars usually charge substantial fees for their classes on divination, spellcraft, etc. Yet you'll find their teachings to be shallow and unsatisfying, and frequently plagiarized from their own brief exposure to authentic teachers, or popular books.
-Pellars can't be trusted.
+Posers are unscrupulous.
+You'll find their teachings to be shallow and unsatisfying, and frequently plagiarized from their own brief exposure to authentic teachers, or popular books.
+Posers can't be trusted.
 Some of them are thieves, taking what they can from your town before moving on to another.
 Many are psychologically unstable.
-Pellars prey on vulnerable Seekers -- encouraging them to distrust more ethical Elders in their area.
+Posers prey on vulnerable Seekers -- encouraging them to distrust more ethical Elders in their area.
 They mislead the public about standard Wiccan practices such as ritual nudity, or practicing divination.
 Such vehemence "against their own" repulses the public -- who thought Witches were supposedly tolerant.

 In Wicca, talk is cheap, but deeds are dear.
 Wise Ones learn to avoid people who claim to be Witches, but expend their precious energy by needlessly, baselessly bashing others.
 For all their black clothes and boasting about their own magickal prowess, such ilk are nowhere to be found when the rest of us are battling on the front lines to defend our -- and their -- religious freedoms.